Bookmark this page!

 Plus research indicates that hospice patients not only experience a better quality of life, but also increased quantity.
 They tend to live longer.

 If your patients are experiencing any of the following, it is likely time to consider a hospice discussion.
-Give us a call at 800-789-0586 (toll-free) and we’ll gladly do an informational visit to help your patient decide if hospice care is right for them.
+Give us a call at 804-526-4300, or toll-free in Virginia at 800-275-4518 and we’ll gladly do an informational visit to help your patient decide if hospice care is right for them.

 - Sudden weight loss